AISHIK999/AISHIK999/README.md

   </tr>
 </table>

+---

 ### 🪄 About Me

-- 💫 Passionate **DataOps developer** who loves building and maintaining scalable, reliable data analytics systems
+- 💫 Passionate **DataOps developer** who loves building and maintaining scalable, reliable big-data procesing systems
 - 🐍 Highly motivated **Pythonista** with a keen interest in backend development
 - 🖥️ **Linux enthusiast** — running a Debian home-server for storage, media streaming, VPN, and more
 - 📱 **Ex-Android ROM/Kernel developer**